This week when I was giving support to a potential client by Skype, we’ve discussed Email Lists, obviously.

 Context and Coherence Sell Stuff

-You may not know this at this point, but to have a coherent message between every media you use is key to drive people into buying something.
-If you have a type of message getting aired on your site, podcast, advertising and then you use email on a different way, it will confuse people and make them to not trust you.
-People don’t buy stuff from companies that they not trust or aren’t comfortable with.
+You may not know this at this point, but to have a coherent message between every media you use is key to driving people into buying something.
+If you have a message getting aired on your site, podcast, advertising and then you use email differently, it will confuse people and make them not trust you.
+People don’t buy stuff from companies they do not trust or aren’t comfortable with.

-So, make sure that you mix purpose and goals into context and coherence to make a win model.
+So, make sure that you mix purpose and goals into context and coherence to create a winning model.

-I hope this helps you with this key feature that too much times is overrated.
+I hope this helps you with this critical feature that too many times are overrated.

 Want to know more about Email and Mobile Marketing?
-Don’t forget to sign-up to our newsletter. 😉
+Don’t forget to sign-up for our newsletter. 😉